 - For every dollar a servicemember contributes beyond that, up to 5 percent of their pay, the government will contribute 50 cents.
 So if a servicemember contributes 5 percent of their basic pay in a pay period, the government will contribute a total amount equal to 4 percent of their basic pay (dollar for dollar matching on the first 3% of salary contributions, and 50 cents on the dollar for the next 2% of the servicemember’s salary contributions).

-Since Lieutenant Oliver has been in the service for more than five years, he is fully vested in the Service Automatic Contribution (the two-year vesting requirement has been met), as well as the Service Matching Contribution (immediately vested).
-If he had only been working in the military for one year, he would not be entitled to the $1,000 Service Automatic Contribution; and while he would technically be fully vested in any matching contributions in his account, none would be made until after he served for two years.
+Since Second Lieutenant Oliver has been in the service for five years, he is fully vested in the Service Automatic Contribution (the two-year vesting requirement has been met), as well as the Service Matching Contribution (immediately vested).
+If he had only served in the military for one year, he would not be entitled to the $481 Service Automatic Contribution; and while he would technically be fully vested in any matching contributions in his account, none would be made until after he served for two years.

 Other notable changes under the new Blended Retirement System include: